miyako/4d-plugin-notes/README.md

 You will also need to codesign the built app (with the ``--deep`` option, since some frameworks are unsigned).

-For that, you will have to ``xattr -rc`` and clean all files inside the app.
+To sign, you may have to ``xattr -rc`` and first clean all files inside the app.

 ## Architecture